ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

 dataset (GPWv3) (CIESIN, 2005).
 Gross Domestic Production (GDP) per capita in 2000 at 0.5\ :sup:`o` is from :ref:`Van Vuuren et al. (2006) <VanVuurenetal2006>`,
-which is the base-year GDP data for IPCC-SRES and derived from country-level World Bank’s World Development Indicators (WDI) measured in constant 1995 US$ (:ref:`World Bank, 2004 <WorldBank2004>`) and the UN Statistics Database (:ref:`UNSTAT, 2005 <UNSTAT2005>`).
+which is the base-year GDP data for IPCC-SRES and derived from country-level World Bank's World Development Indicators (WDI) measured in constant 1995 US$ (:ref:`World Bank, 2004 <WorldBank2004>`) and the UN Statistics Database (:ref:`UNSTAT, 2005 <UNSTAT2005>`).
 The peatland area fraction at 0.5\ :sup:`o` resolution is derived from three vector datasets: peatland data in